ivansojivarghese/SC4000-Machine-Learning/README.md

 ## Inference Solution

-### Step 8: Direct TTA inferencing (& possible ensembling) of LoRA adapters (from Folds), or with single LoRa adapter from the best Fold, using quantized 4-bit final model
+### Step 8: Direct TTA inferencing (& possible ensembling) of LoRA adapters (from Folds), or with single LoRa adapter from the best Fold, using quantized 4-bit or 8-bit final models

 ### Step 9: TTA Symmetrization Post-processing